department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

   You're eligible for this benefit if you've suffered the amputation of one or both ovaries or damage to one or both ovaries that requires ovarian salvage, reconstructive surgery, or both.
 - Permanent loss of use of both ovaries: $50,000 <br>
   You're eligible for this benefit if you've suffered damage to both ovaries resulting in the need for hormonal replacement therapy that is medically required and reasonably certain to continue throughout your lifetime.
-- Total and permanent loss of urinary system function: $50,000 You're eligible for this benefit if you've suffered damage to the urethra, ureter(s), both kidneys, bladder, or urethral sphincter muscle(s) that requires urinary diversion and/or hemodialysis, either of which is reasonably certain to continue throughout your lifetime. </br>
+- Total and permanent loss of urinary system function: $50,000 <br>
+  You're eligible for this benefit if you've suffered damage to the urethra, ureter(s), both kidneys, bladder, or urethral sphincter muscle(s) that requires urinary diversion and/or hemodialysis, either of which is reasonably certain to continue throughout your lifetime. </br>

 **Note:** Losses due to genitourinary injuries may be combined with each other, but the maximum benefit for genitourinary losses may not exceed $50,000.